Mk4Levi/Leetcode-Clone-MKP/README.md

 <h2>Getting Started</h2>

-1. To get started with this project, you will need to have `Node.js` and `NPM` installed on your system.
+1. To get started with this project, you will need to have `Node.js` and `NPM` installed on your system

 2. First, you need to open a `Terminal` in your system and `Clone` this repository by using :